Looking for a model for your life drawing or portraiture or photoshoot session?

 Need a reliable, imaginative and flexible poser?

 Hello: I’m Steve.
 I’m a professional model experienced in life and portrait work, also in photoshoots and in working with other models.
 I’m a full member of RAM (Register of Artists’ Models) – no. 4872.
+More drawings and photos are on my Instagram page.

 I’ve studied and practised hundreds of poses, so I can offer my own repertoire of short gesture poses, as well as longer 5- 10- 20- and 30-minute ones.
 But if you want to set your own pose programme, I’ll follow your directions – you’re in charge, and my job is to serve you and the artists.